scipion-em/docs/docs/user/tutorials/tomo/Tomo_streaming/tomostreaming.rst

 We have explained the workflow for managing a streaming acquisition.
 It requires only four protocols, two of them belong to the SPA field and the other two to the tomography field.
-The compose tilt series is a protocol designed ad-hoc for streaming tomography and the AreTomo protocol has been enhanced to allow treaming.
+The compose tilt series is a protocol designed ad-hoc for streaming tomography and the AreTomo protocol has been enhanced to allow streaming.
 In the future we plan to enable streaming tomography using other plugins such as IMOD.